 Amy Kirby Post (1802–1889) was not a freethinker (a disbeliever in religion).
 But she was surely a free thinker, unafraid to follow her reason and her moral sense wherever they might lead her.
 She and her husband, the successful druggist Isaac Post (1798-1872), were Hicksite Quakers.
 The Hicksites had split from “orthodox” Quaker congregations in 1826 over issues ranging from doctrine to slavery.
 Elias Hicks, founder of the Hicksite sect, was a cousin of Amy's.
 The sect became a great epicenter of abolition activism.
-In time Amy and Isaac would be judged too radical to remain even among the Hicksites for their fervent advocacy of reform causes including abolition and woman's suffrage (nineteenth-century practice was to use the singular, woman's; later practice was to use the plural, women's).
+In time Amy and Isaac would be judged too radical to remain even among the Hicksites for their fervent advocacy of reform causes including abolition and woman's suffrage.
+(Nineteenth-century practice was to use the singular, woman's, when referring to women as a class; later practice was to use the plural, women's).

 In 1847, Amy Post played an instrumental role in persuading Frederick Douglass to come to Rochester, where he published antislavery periodicals, including the famous North Star, and spent what he would later call the most productive quarter-century of his life.

 In 1848 the Posts were driven out of the Genesee Yearly Meeting of Hicksite Friends on grounds that they were too radical and too involved in "worldly" campaigning.
-Specfically, they were censured for taking part in antislavery activities that included non-Quakers.The Posts immediately helped to form the Waterloo Yearly Meeting of Congregational Friends, an ultra-radical Quaker denomination devoted to the immediate abolition of slavery, complete sexual and racial equality, and egalitarianism (the group had no elders, vesting equal authority in every member).
+Specifically, they were censured for taking part in antislavery activities that involved non-Quakers.The Posts immediately helped to form the Waterloo Yearly Meeting of Congregational Friends, an ultra-radical Quaker denomination devoted to the immediate abolition of slavery, complete sexual and racial equality, and egalitarianism (the group had no elders, vesting equal authority in each member).
 Among the members of this sect was Daniel Anthony, father of Susan B. Anthony.

-The Posts were early converts to Spiritualism.
-Again in that eventful year of 1848, the Posts welcomed into their home Kate and Margaret Fox, whose pretended communication with spirits by means of rapping noises launched the Spiritualist phenomenon.
-The Fox sisters made several converts among the Post’s radical friends, including Isaac himself, who became a medium and in 1852 wrote a classic Spiritualist text, Voices from the Spirit World.
+The Posts were early converts to the fraudulent "religion" of Spiritualism.
+Again in that eventful year of 1848, the Posts welcomed into their home the self-styled "mediums" Kate and Margaret Fox, whose pretended communication with spirits by means of rapping noises launched the Spiritualist phenomenon.
+The Fox sisters made several converts among the Post’s radical friends, including Isaac himself, who became a medium and in 1852 wrote Voices from the Spirit World, a classic Spiritualist text.

 Yet Amy Post maintained a continuing involvement in the freethought movement.
 This was not as unusual as it sounds; in the later nineteenth century there was substantial cross-fertilization between freethought, radical Quakerism, and Spiritualism.
 All three shared a stance of opposition to the powerful Christian consensus of the day; all three contributed more than their share of supporters to the abolition and woman’s rights causes.